How Long is an Average Furnace Life?

 Installation Quality

-Even if you purchase the most efficient heating system out there, if it is poorly installed, it will likely not operate at its indicated efficiency and experience a variety of performance problems, which will be costly for you in the long run.
-Some homeowners are tempted to install their heating units themselves to save money.
-This usually leads to problems, as heating systems are more complicated than most people think.
+Even if you choose the most efficient heating system currently available, poor installation will leave it operating lower than its indicated efficiency.
+Not only that, but an incorrect setup can lead to a variety of performance problems that will be costly in the long run.
+Some homeowners are tempted to install their heating units themselves to save money, but you shouldn’t give in to this temptation.
+Heating systems are more complicated than most people think, so self-installation is all but guaranteed to lead to problems.

 Comments